ispfx/meter-js/README.md

 ```

 Once you have a `meter.sppkg` file, you can deploy this to your SharePoint environment's [App Catalog](https://docs.microsoft.com/en-us/sharepoint/use-app-catalog).
 See the **Deploying and Updating Solutions** lesson for more information on solution deployment.

+### Learn More
+For more information about the structure and functionality of this solution, see the [official SharePoint Framework documentation](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview).